To request and pay for a transcript from UAB, visit the Office of the Registrar.

 This is a fee that provides health insurance through student health services.
 You can waive the fee if you meet certain criteria by completing this form.

-UAB Employees: If you or your spouse is employed at UAB, you may be eligible for Educational Assistance.
+UAB Employees: If you are employed at UAB, you may be eligible for Educational Assistance.
 According to Policy 319 (Educational Assistance Program), tuition is paid for all employees with over six (6) months of service.
 For UAB employees, the tuition portion should be handled automatically without your having to file any paperwork.
-If your spouse is a UAB employee, they will need to complete the Educational Assistance certification through HR.
 Note: IEM fees, online fees and books/software are not covered under this program.

 Course Registration FAQ